FAQ

 Can I switch providers later?

 Yes.
-Open Settings → LLM → Provider, pick the one you want, and click Finish & Restart when prompted (the provider is read once at app launch, so a relaunch is needed for the switch to take effect).
+Open Settings → Cleanup → Provider, pick the one you want, and click Finish & Restart when prompted (the provider is read once at app launch, so a relaunch is needed for the switch to take effect).
 Every provider's credentials are stored independently, so switching back later doesn't lose anything you'd configured.

 Can I run cleanup entirely locally, with no cloud at all?